evelyntorress/fantastic-lamp/README.md

 ## Description

-The goal of the project was to generate random passwords based on criteria that they’ve selected.
+The goal of the project was to generate random passwords based on criteria that the user have selected.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It will have a clean and polished, responsive user interface.

 - Includes prompted for the length of the password.